Back to all articles

 They help triathletes regain focus, manage stress, and build mental resilience.

-– Reflecting on the race, setting new goals, and acknowledging personal achievements are essential for maintaining motivation and mental well-being.
+– Reflecting on the race, setting new goals, and acknowledging personal achievements are essential for maintaining athlete motivation and mental well-being.

 Triathletes should cultivate a positive mindset to sustain their passion for the sport.